makma/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 * **<tt>80.95458510611206</tt>**

-Every browser we have on our testing laptops generate a different value.
+Every browser we have on our testing laptops generates a different value.
 This value is very stable and remains the same in incognito mode.\
 \
 **This value depends on the underlying hardware and OS, and in your case may be different.**